Language, Media, and Communication

 - ENGL 227: American Moderns

-- ENGL 228: African-American Literature
+- ENGL 228: Topics in African-American Literature

-- ENGL 230: Studies in American Literature
+- ENGL 230: Topics in American Literature

 - ENGL 231: Twentieth-Century British Novel